Wondering how to make your Christmas in Banff unforgettable?

 Our visit wouldn’t have been complete without a visit to the famous fondue restaurant, Grizzly House, in the centre of Banff.
 Operating since 1967, this eclectic and rustic restaurant is renowned for its fondue and sizzling hot plates.

-The menu includes meats that aren’t your everyday fares, such as caribou, elk, buffalo, alligator and rattlesnake.
-Enjoy a cheese fondue to start, a selection of exotic meats on a hot plate and finish off with a fruit dipped in chocolate fondue.
+The menu includes meats that aren’t your everyday fare, such as caribou, elk, buffalo, alligator, and rattlesnake.
+Enjoy a cheese fondue to start, a selection of exotic meats on a hot plate, and a fruit dipped in chocolate fondue to finish.

 An indulgent meal — but that’s just what cozy winter food is all about.